cloud-demo-projects/demo-armtemplates-powershell/README.md

 The sample shows how to deploy Azure resources with :
 - ARM teamplates used as IaC
 - PowerShell scripting
-- Behaviour driver testing(BDD) with Pester module
+- Behaviour driver development(BDD) with Pester module
 - Azure DevOps pipeline

 ## Prerequisites